VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

       * The first 29 components would explain 80% of the variance

 ### PLS-DA
+   * #### Alzheimer's Disease against Cognative Normal
+      * Initial visual comparison of components by cognative type suggested a lack of obvious outliers although there were a couple of clear differences in spike height (but these did not go outwith the range of the rest of the data
+      * On plotting the PLS Regression scores there is visible seperation between AD and CN values on Latent Variable 1
+   * #### Mild Cognative Imparement against Cognative Normal
+      * Initial visual comparison of components by cognative type indicated some potential outliers in the CN data
+      * On plotting the PLS Regression scores there is visible seperation between MCI and CN values on Latent Variable 1
+   * #### Alzheimer's Disease against Mild Cognative Imparement
+      * Initial visual comparison of components by cognative type indicated some potential outliers in the AD data
+      * On plotting the PLS Regression scores there is clear and significant visible seperation between AD and MCI values on Latent Variable 1
 ### Logistic Regression
 ***
 ## List of Documents